PATIENT/CLIENT RIGHTS & RESPONSIBILITIES

-Medical care and mental health care is a cooperative venture for patients/clients and health care providers.
+Medical care and mental health care are a cooperative venture for patients/clients and health care providers.
 You, as a patient/client, and Cougar Health Services (CHS) and their providers and staff have specific rights and responsibilities in relationship to each other.

 As a patient/client, you have rights.

 - The right to file a grievance regarding your care or treatment without being retaliated against.

 - Medical Clinic: please contact CHS Medical Director at CHS, by phone at 509-335-3575 or by mail at Cougar Health Services, PO Box 642303, Pullman, WA 99164-2303, for submitting a concern regarding the quality of your care or treatment.